-Kids Eager for Engineering Program with Elementary Research-based Science provides half-day hands-on, minds-on challenges set up for campers entering Grade 2-5.
-The activities develop inquiry and design skills through engineering challenges!
-Each day's programming is accomplished with graduate students, experienced teachers, and engineers from Civil, Chemical, Electrical, Environmental, and Mechanical engineering.
+KEEPERS for Kids provides a weeklong, half-day camp experience involving hands-on, minds-on challenges set up for campers entering grades 2-5.
+The activities develop inquiry and design skills through engineering challenges.
+Each day's programming is accomplished with experienced teachers and UNH faculty (and their graduate students) from Civil, Chemical, Electrical, Environmental, and Mechanical Engineering.

-is a professional development for K-8 teachers, held for one week during Keepers for Kids camp.
-Prior to the camp, teachers attend a 2 hour orientation session to prepare for the week.
-Throughout the week, teachers attend camp from 8-noon, interacting with campers and staff while learning about the design process, gauging student understanding, testing, learning about systems, and making iterature connections.
-Monday through Thursday, teachers are invited to stay after camp hours to discuss the day's events.
-On Friday, teachers participate in an in-depth evaluation of the week’s activities and student engagement.
+KEEPERS for Teachers is a one-week professional development experience for K-8 teachers, held in conjunction with KEEPERS for Kids camp.
+Throughout the week, teachers attend KEEPERS for Kids camp from 8:30-12:30, interacting with campers and staff while learning about the design process, gauging student understanding, testing, and making literature connections.
+Each day after camp, teachers are invited to stay to discuss the day's events with the KEEPERS lead teachers.

 Teacher participants are given a large notebook with the KEEPERS curriculum and activities, and a certificate verifying the professional development hours they completed.
 They are encouraged to use the curriculim in their classrooms and after-school or summer engineering camps.
 The Leitzel Center can assist with the alignment of engineering faculty or graduate students who might visit and mentor teachers on incorporating this program into their school or community.